Georgette-Lumbe/book_game/TESTING.md

 * Correct some spelling mistakes.
 * Review some errors about calling functions.
 * Add helper functions, while loop, try and except to alert when user enters a wrong data.
+* Change the color of the Welcome message and the message about starting time.
+* Make the user choice more flexible.

  [Back to top](#manual-testing-user-stories "#Goto manual testing user stories")